-Colliers File #: CMH200837
+Colliers File #: CMH210260

-Mr. Bupp:
+Mr. Spear:

 Pursuant with our engagement, the above captioned property was appraised utilizing best practice appraisal principles for this property type.
-This appraisal report satisfies the scope of work and requirements agreed upon by Sunrise Capital Investors and Colliers International Valuation & Advisory Services.
+This appraisal report satisfies the scope of work and requirements agreed upon by Sunrise Community Investors and Colliers International Valuation & Advisory Services.

-The date of this report is December 22, 2020.
+The date of this report is June 9, 2021.
 At the request of the client, this appraisal is presented in an Appraisal Report format as defined by USPAP Standards Rule 2-2(a).
 Our appraisal format provides a detailed description of the appraisal process, subject and market data and valuation analyses.

-The purpose of this appraisal is to develop opinions of the As-Is Market Value and Prospective Value Upon Stabilization of the subject property's fee simple interest.
-The following table conveys the final opinions of market value of the subject property that are developed within this appraisal report:
+The purpose of this appraisal is to develop an opinion of the As-Is Market Value of the subject property's fee simple interest.
+At the request of the client, we also provided the value of the NOI attributable to the community owned homes.
+The following table conveys the final opinion of market value of the subject property that is developed within this appraisal report:

-VALUE TYPE NTEREST APPRAISED DATE OF VALUE VALUE Market Value As-Is Fee Simple December 22, 2020 \$1,600,000 Prospective Value Upon Stabilization n Fee Simple June 1, 2023 \$2,070,000
+VALUE TYPE INTEREST APPRAISED DATE OF VALUE VALUE Market Value As-Is Fee Simple May 18, 2021 \$1,760,000 OTHER CONCLUSIONS AS OF MAY 18, 2021 Community Owned Homes \$570,000

-The subject is a Manufactured Housing Community (All Age) totaling 57 homesites located on a single-parcel, 18.10-acre site at 633 Jacks Lane in Federalsburg, Maryland.
-The improvements were built in 1972, are in average condition and have a remaining economic life of 30 years based on our estimate.
-The subject property does not offer any common amenities
+The subject is a Manufactured Housing Community (All Age) totaling 63 homesites located on a 25.10-acre site at 10905 Troupeville Road in Valdosta, Georgia.
+The improvements were built in 1995, are in average condition and have a remaining economic life of 30 years based on our estimate.
+There are no common area amenities.

-The subject property has a current occupancy level of 82.5%, which is below the stabilized occupancy level estimate of 95% that was developed in this appraisal.
-In light of this, and at the request of the client, we have included a Prospective Value Upon Stabilization, which we estimate will occur on or about June 1, 2023.
+The subject property has a current occupancy level of 93.7%, which is below the stabilized occupancy level estimate of 94% that was developed in this appraisal.

 Research of the applicable public records, private data services and an interview of the current owner and/or broker revealed that the subject property has not transferred during the past three years of the effective date of value stated in this report.
-The subject property is currently under contract to sell for a total purchase price of \$1,500,000.
-The As-Is Value Opinion concluded in this report is consistent with the pending sale price.
+The property being appraised is known to be the subject of a pending purchase and sale agreement, but the appraiser was unable to obtain the terms of the contract.
+The current owner and/or broker confirmed that the property is under contract for sale but declined to disclose the details of the agreement.

 The manufactured housing industry does not have a standard rating classification.
 Some in the industry reference a "star" rating system.
 This rating classification became defunct with the passage of the National Manufactured Housing Construction and Safety Standards Act, commonly known as the HUD Code.
 This act went into effect on June 15, 1976.
 Throughout this report, for comparison purposes, we utilize a classification system typical of most real estate asset classes.
 Class A properties are the highest quality properties, Class B are average/moderate quality properties, and Class C are lower quality properties.
-The subject is a Class B manufactured housing community (MHC).
+The subject is a Class C manufactured housing community (MHC).